 Later on, Grubb (2005) split the Grey Goral (Nemorhaedus griseus) from East-Central China, Myanmar and Thailand, from Nemorhaedus caudatus (North China, Korean peninsula, East Russia), increasing the total number of goral species to four.
 [8]

-Hrabina (2015) presented detailed descriptions of pelage features of all the extant taxa and defines determination features, which help to identify individual species.
+Hrabina (2015) presented detailed descriptions of pelage features of all the extant taxa and defines determination features, which help to identify individual specimens.
 The results of his study, based on the research of 979 field photographs of animals and 84 skins collected by museums around the world, confirm the existence of six species.
-[7]
+[7] Hrabina’s work is particularly important because it is based primarily on morphology.
+Groves and Grubb (2011) wrote: „DNA data … might not send precisely the same message as morphology.“ [3]

-Mori et al. (2019) have revised the taxonomy and phylogeny of gorals, for the first time using the total mitochondrial genome of all taxa.
+Mori et al. (2019) have revised the taxonomy and phylogeny of gorals, using the mitochondrial genome of the taxa.
 They confirm the existence of three goral species.
 They couldn’t find a justification for the existence of Chinese Goral, Himalayan Goral and Burmese Goral on a species level and suggest to pool these three taxa, Nemorhaedus griseus, Nemorhaedus bedfordi and Nemorhaedus evansi, within one species: Brown Goral (Nemorhaedus goral).
 [8]

-The genus that is closest to the gorals is Capricornis, the genus of the serows.
+The genus that is closest to the gorals is Capricornis, the serows.
 Superficially seen, the two genera show similarities, but they differ consistently in some characteristics, particularly features of the scull and other morphological differences.
 And there is also behavioral and ecological distinctions.
 [1]

 Description